RosemaryGonzaga/Final_Project_Asana_Clone/README.md

 Whenever a user joins a team, a new TeamMembership (representing a row in a joins table in the database) is created.
 A user may join a team in one of two different ways:
 * When a user creates a team, a TeamMembership is automatically created for the given user and the newly created team.
-* When a user invites one or multiple teammates by entering their email addresses, those addresses are sent to the backend, where the TeamMembershipsController retrieves the relevant users and creates a TeamMembership for each one.
+* When a user invites one or multiple teammates by entering their email addresses, those addresses are sent to the backend, where the TeamMembershipsController retrieves the relevant users from the database and creates a TeamMembership for each one.

 I configured the flow of data from frontend to backend to handle these two distinct scenarios, as shown in the following code snippets.